o1-labs/mina-lightnet-docker/DockerHub.md

 # Lightweight Mina Network Docker Images

-Spin up lightweight Mina network within the single container.
+Spin up a lightweight Mina network within the single container.

 These Docker images provide a simple and efficient way to deploy and run lightweight Mina blockchain networks for testing purposes.
 It is an implementation of the [Dockerization of Mina local networks](https://github.com/o1-labs/rfcs/blob/main/0004-dockerised-local-network.md) RFC.